worldbank/LLMs-Practical-Guide/docs/tunisia-may-24/module-2.md

-# Introduction to Generative AI and LLMs
+# Module 2: Introduction to Generative AI and LLMs

 ### Module Objectives
 This module provides foundational knowledge on Large Language Models (LLMs), covering key concepts such as pretraining, foundational models, and adapting LLMs through fine-tuning.
 Additionally, the module introduces various open-source and proprietary LLMs currently available on the market.